mist64/cbmsrc/README.md

 * KERNAL_C64GS: The source has updated comments, and contains the following changes:
 	* Tape support has been replaced by the power-on message code.
 	* Memory test has been sped up by only testing one byte per block.
+	* The `PIOKEY` patch has been fixed in the source.

+The KERNAL source contains the version byte (3) at $FF80 as well as the "RRBY" signature at $FFF6.

 ## BASIC_TED, KERNAL_TED_0{4|5}